bclover/real-world-functional-programming-book/part2/trouble_with_dots.md

 console.log(persn.fistName) // ReferenceError: persn is not defined
 ```

-The second comes from accessing a sub property you THINK exists, but doesn't:
+The second comes from accessing a sub property you THINK exists, but doesn't such as mispelling home to hom:

 ```javascript
 console.log(person.address.hom.street) // TypeError: Cannot read property 'street' of undefined